samkelozuma66/AffsagTrello/README.md

 ## Installing this Application
 To run this app on you your local machine download the the repository , then navigate to it directory and run npm install

+## Testing
+For testing I'm using Cypress
+ng add @cypress/schematic

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.